rickkas7/particle_notes/setting_up_out_of_area_electron.md

 You can even do it remotely, issuing the command from the United States for the device in Europe.

-You can also claim a device by its device ID from [https://build.particle.io] (https://build.particle.io), or you can use Particle phone apps, if desired.
+You can also claim a device by its device ID from [https://build.particle.io](https://build.particle.io), or you can use Particle phone apps, if desired.

-If you're in a remote location and you've forgotten your device ID and don't have access to a laptop with the Particle CLI, here are some [other ways you can get the device ID] (https://community.particle.io/t/finding-your-device-id/26531).
+If you're in a remote location and you've forgotten your device ID and don't have access to a laptop with the Particle CLI, here are some [other ways you can get the device ID](https://community.particle.io/t/finding-your-device-id/26531).